-The sampling program to be implemented will include the collection and analyses of surface and subsurface soil, groundwater, and soil vapor samples.
-Details regarding specific sampling activities are provided in the RIWP and the procedures for collecting samples and for performing related field activities are described in detail in the Field Sampling Plan (FSP), included in Appendix A of the RIWP.
+The sampling program to be implemented will include the collection and analyses of soil and groundwater.
+Details regarding specific sampling activities are provided in the RIWP and the procedures for collecting samples and for performing related field activities are described in detail in the FSP, included in Appendix A of the RIWP.
 The number of samples, analytical methods, sample volumes, preservation techniques and holding times are provided in Table 2, below.